Bovine respiratory disease

-Bovine respiratory disease (BRD) is the most common and economically devastating infectious disease affecting beef cattle in the world.
-It is a complex, bacterial or viral infection that causes pneumonia in calves which can be fatal.
-It also affects many other species of feedlot animals like sheep and pigs, but is most prominent in calves.
+Bovine respiratory disease (BRD) is a disease complex that affects cattle.
+It includes many respiratory tract infections (RTIs) of different causes, yet similar presentations.
+As a whole BRD is the most common and economically devastating infectious disease affecting beef cattle in the world.
+Symptoms can include cough, nasal or ocular discharge, fever and trouble breathing as well as general sickness behavior such as ear droop, decreased appetite, and dull eyes.
+It causes a potentially pneumonia in calves.

+Much like in human RTIs, BRD can be caused by bacteria or viruses; multiple pathogens can also co-infect an animal.
 The infection is usually a sum of three codependent factors: stress, an underlying viral infection, and a new bacterial infection.
-The diagnosis of the disease is complex since there are multiple possible causes and cattle are reluctant to display any indications of pain.
+Optimal treatment depends on identifying the responsible pathogen, which is not always easy.

 The disease manifests itself most often in calves within four weeks of weaning, when calves are sorted into groups of roughly 10–15 in number, and sold to different feedlots via train, tractor trailer, and truck.
 Because of this, BRD is most commonly referred to as "shipping fever".
 It is not known whether the stress itself, co-mingling, or travel conditions are at most to blame, and while studies have identified general stressing factors like transport and cold weather conditions, there is still no conclusive evidence on more specific factors (e.g. distance, transport mode, temperature, or temperature volatility).
+Analogous collections of conditions exist in many other species of feedlot animals like sheep and pigs (and are sometimes caused by the same pathogens) under the names ovine respiratory disease and porcine respiratory disease, but neither is as impactful as BRD is in calves.